top of page

 Application deadline: December 15

-Eligibility: High School Seniors in the U.S. who are currently enrolled in or who have completed a high school or college dual degree course where computer science, engineering, or robotics is the subject; Have a minimum cumulative grade point average of 2.3 on a 4.0 scale (or its equivalent); Demonstrate financial need
+Eligibility: High school seniors in the U.S. who are currently enrolled in or who have completed a high school or college dual degree course where computer science, engineering, or robotics is the subject; have a minimum cumulative grade point average of 2.3 on a 4.0 scale (or its equivalent); demonstrate financial need

 Program dates: ~8-weeks during the summer after your freshman year of college